Freelancers and other creative business owners only have so many hours in the day, yet we expect ourselves to complete so many tasks.

 4. Automatically send follow up emails to past clients

 Some freelancers never speak to their clients again after they're done working with them.
 They just... hand the files over and stop communicating.

 If so, I hate to break it to you but you're leaving thousands of dollars on the table.

 If these clients are happy with the work you did, they will most likely want to work with you again!
-But if you don't keep in touch, they'll probably forget about you or even worse - think you don't really care.
+But if you don't keep in touch, they'll probably forget about you.

-1. The 1 month follow up.
-Check in and see if they're happy with their designs and if they need any help or have any questions.
+1. The 3 week follow up.
+In this email, you check in and see if they are happy with the work you provided, need any more work or have any questions.

 2. The 6 month follow up.
 Check in and keep it more general- talk about how well they are doing and mention great things you've seen them do over the last six months.
-Then remind them you're there if they need to hire a designer again!
+Then remind them you're there if they need to hire you again!

-Stay in touch with your clients by automatically adding them to your mailing list so they can hear about future deals you do or new services you launch.
+Stay in touch with your clients by automatically adding them to your mailing list so they can hear about future deals or new services you launch.

-To do this, you'll need to sign up for a free Zapier account.
-Zapier allows you to connect apps and trigger automatic actions.
+To automatically add a client to your mailing list, you'll need to sign up for a free Zapier account.
+Zapier allows you to connect apps and trigger automations.

 You can create this zap or something similar: